| Title: | Compiling Bioconductor to Handle Each Matrix Type |

 Do not attempt to serialize the return value; it contains a pointer to external memory, and will not be valid after a save/load cycle.

-As mentioned before, this initialization process is very cheap so there is no downside from just recreating the object within each function body.
+The initialization process should be cheap so there is no downside from just recreating the object within each function body.

 An external pointer to a C++ object containing a tatami matrix.